JuGid/AutoMate/README.md

 - [ ] Finish functionnal tests
 - [ ] Possibility to use personnal class for complex business logic
+- [ ] User can add message to log files
 - [ ] **Tell us your ideas !
 You can directly send a PR or open an issue**

 ### Will not be implemented